deniscostadsc/playground/solutions/beecrowd/1259/problem.md

 ## Input

-The first line of input contains a positive integer number $N$ ($1 < N < 10^5$).
+The first line of input contains a positive integer number $N (1 \lt N \lt 10^5)$.
 This is the number of following input lines.
-The next N lines contain, each one, a integer non-negative number.
+The next $N$ lines contain, each one, a integer non-negative number.

 ## Output